-Over 900 Science leaders form over 100 countries gather at World Science Forum Budapest
+Over 900 Science leaders from over 100 countries gather at World Science Forum Budapest

 At the Opening Ceremony of World Science Forum 2015 a panel of global thought-leaders declared renewed intent to fight poverty and promote just, equitable and inclusive social development based on the restoration, protection and sustainable use of natural resources and ecosystems.
 Prime Minister of Hungary, Viktor Orbán, opened four days of events, addressing a large audience of diplomats, global science stakeholders and key influencers.